Latest Posts

 Hi, “The VPN should not be operated by you [Sysadmins].”
 After this sentence, I saw startled faces.
 It slipped out of me.
 During the weekly Jour Fixe between the developers and admins.
 It came to the question of what our priorities are.
 It hit a nerve.
 Probably not because the participants are emotionally attached to the VPN.
 Probably not because the statement is wrong.
 No - it’s more likely because it’s so unconventional for the team.

-Newsletter August 17, 2023
+Software-Architektur August 17, 2023

 State Is the Root of All Evil

 Hi, What distinguishes an application from a (mathematical) function?
 A function takes an input x and transforms it into an output.
 If f(x) = 2 * x, then the result of this function for the input of any x is always the same.
 There are no side effects.
 We call this behavior stateless.
 But what does this have to do with the question from the beginning?
 An application goes beyond this.
+(Almost) every application must work with state.
+As soon as we have I/O operations in our system, we inherently have state.
+And often a method call, with the same input, can yield different results at different times.
+And this is also unavoidable and is in the nature of the task we want to solve.

 Top